 When a study is disrupted by COVID-19, investigators are faced with the question of what to do next.
 Should they simply analyze the current data and reach a conclusion?
 If the trial is re-started with a new recruitment phase, is it permissible to change the target sample size or modify the statistical analysis plan in other ways?
-Our speakers during Day 6 of the Unplanned Clinical Trial Disruption series described some of the contrasting approaches in Bayesian and frequentist paradigms, and determined where the two approaches harmonized.
+Our speakers during Session 6 of the Unplanned Clinical Trial Disruption series described some of the contrasting approaches in Bayesian and frequentist paradigms, and determined where the two approaches harmonized.

-Day 6 focused on Bayesian and frequentist approaches to rescuing disrupted trials.
+Session Six focused on Bayesian and frequentist approaches to rescuing disrupted trials.

 James Rosenberger (NISS Director, Penn State University) opened the day’s session and Nancy Flournoy (Chair of the organizing committee, University of Missouri) provided a brief overview of the Unplanned Clinical Trial Disruptions series and the purpose of the Ingram Olkin Forums.
 The session’s moderator and member of the organizing committee, Adam Lane (Cincinnati Children's Hospital Medical Center; Assistant Professor, University of Cincinnati) introduced the speakers and their presentations for this session.